USDA-VS/vSNP/docs/macOS_special_instructions.md

 The fix is found [here](https://github.com/samtools/samtools/issues/974).

-In summary... while in your non-base conda env run the following:
+In summary... while in your non-base conda environment run the following:

 ```bash
 conda uninstall samtools